(Updated 2018 post)

 Imagine how improved race relations might be today if, as a society, we had spent the last fifty years discussing the things we hold in common as human beings instead of being consumed by a destructive focus on what is different among us.
 Diversity Training may be one of the most deleterious things that has influenced race relations since the focus on diversity gained importance in the Seventies in education, business, and government.

-Diversity training arose out of a misguided response to the assassinations of MLK and RFK, the urban riots, the paralyzing fear many white folks had about the Black Panthers, and the totally illogical view that by focusing on what makes “others” different from ourselves, we will become more accepting of those others.
+Diversity training arose out of a misguided response to the assassinations of MLK and RFK, the urban riots, the paralyzing fear many White folks had about the Black Panthers, and the totally illogical view that by focusing on what makes “others” different from ourselves, we will become more accepting of those others.
 By 1970, in my little world at least, there was little that remained of the good intentions and the progress made in race relations in the early Sixties.

-Instead of a land of love and acceptance, America has become a nation characterized by tribal intolerance and hatred, a primate characteristic imprinted in our DNA that generates behaviors against which all of the great prophets have warned as they provided humankind with the wisdom—if only it were to be followed—that would allow us to emerge from the World of Fang and Claw in which we seem to be mired.
+Instead of a land of love and acceptance, America remains a nation characterized by tribal intolerance and hatred, a primate characteristic imprinted in our DNA that generates behaviors against which all of the great prophets have warned as they provided humankind with the wisdom—if only it were to be followed—that would allow us to emerge from the World of Fang and Claw in which we seem to be mired.

 Now is the time to rise from the dark and desolate valley of segregation to the sunlit path of racial justice.
 Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.